Spinal Injury Claims Specialists

-In addition to meeting clients at our offices in Salisbury and Andover, our Spinal Injury Claim Solicitors can make home or hospital visits to units including Salisbury’s Duke of Cornwall Spinal Unit.
+In addition to meeting clients at our offices in Salisbury and Andover, our Spinal Injury Claim Solicitors can make a home or hospital visits to units including Salisbury’s Duke of Cornwall Spinal Unit.

 Our highly specialist Claim Solicitors handle compensation claims throughout southern England including Wiltshire, Dorset, Berkshire, Hampshire, Gloucestershire, Devon and Somerset from our offices in Salisbury, Fordingbridge and Andover.

-We always offer FREE initial phone advice, and a FREE initial interview for all spinal injury claims.
+We always offer FREE initial phone advice and a FREE initial interview for all spinal injury claims.

 Can I make a Spinal Injury Compensation Claim?

 To claim for compensation you must prove that a person owed a duty to take care of you and that they have broken that duty.
-For example, a motorcyclist riding along a main road who is hit by a car turning from a side road would have grounds for a claim – as would a person injured at work because they had to work at a great height and was not provided with a proper safety helmet.
+For example, a motorcyclist riding along the main road who is hit by a car turning from a side road would have grounds for a claim – as would a person injured at work because they had to work at a great height and was not provided with a proper safety helmet.

 You can claim for an accident at work even if you were a contractor or self-employed.

-How do I prove the accident caused my spinal injuries ?
+How do I prove the accident caused my spinal injuries?

-Usually this is quite easy.
+Usually, this is quite easy.
 There is often a direct link between the accident and the injury, particularly with a severe spinal cord injury.